 The DCP wants to see the most vulnerable children in England at the heart of the government’s next Spending Review in the autumn.

 Amanda Batten, Chair of the Disabled Children’s Partnership, says: “Services for disabled children have never been perfect.
 But cuts to budgets combined with a 33% increase in the number of disabled children over the last decade means we have reached a critical point – one where we need to decide what kind of country we want to be.
 We’re talking about some of the most vulnerable children in society.

-“And that’s why we’ve partnered with The Sun to launch our Give It Back campaign, calling on the Chancellor to give back the £434 million missing from vital services that help families care safely for their disabled child.
+“And that’s why we’ve partnered with The Sun to relaunch our Give It Back campaign, calling on the Chancellor to give back the £434 million missing from vital services that help families care safely for their disabled child.